antiguatechlabs/antigua-tech-labs/memory-bank/productContext.md

 - Inconsistent in messaging and follow-up
 - Limited by working hours and human capacity
 - Difficult to scale without proportional cost increases
+- Unable to provide immediate responses to customer inquiries

 ## Solution Overview